bclins/bclins.github.io/spring26/math342/notes.md

 * The **relative error** is $\dfrac{|x^*-x|}{|x|}$.
 </div>

 The base-10 logarithm of the relative error is approximately the number of significant digits, so you can think of significant digits as a measure of relative error.
-Keep in mind these rules:

-1. When you add/subtract numbers, the last common digit that is significant for both numbers is the last significant digit of the answer.
-2. When you multiply/divide two numbers, the result has significant digits equal to the minimum number of significant digits of the two inputs.

 Intuitively, addition & subtraction "play nice" with absolute error while multiplication and division "play nice" with relative error.
 This can lead to problems: